 Grooming & Maintenance

-Trim off brown tips and any yellow foliage as it occurs.
+Trim off brown tips on spider plants and any yellow foliage as it occurs.

 NOTE: These are indications that your conditions are not ideal.
 You may need to adjust your watering, temperature and/or lighting.